 History of CSN

-The CSN was established in 2009 as a summer research project by Michael Olson, a PhD student, working with four undergraduates at Caltech, supervised by Mani Chandy and Ben Krause in Computer Science and Robert Clayton and Thomas Heaton in Geophysics.
-Shortly thereafter, they were joined by Monica Kohler in Civil Engineering.
+The CSN was established in 2009 as a summer research project by Michael Olson, a PhD student, working with four undergraduates at Caltech, supervised by Mani Chandy and Andreas Krause in Computer Science and Robert Clayton and Thomas Heaton in Geophysics.
+They were joined by Monica Kohler in Civil Engineering.
 The team built a working system with an accelerometer connected to a desktop computer that sent messages to the cloud, implemented on the Google App Engine.

 The onboard computer connects to the Internet through a wired connector.
 We also built standalone clients that use solar power and 3G wireless communication; however, costs and scaling requirements have led us to deploy clients that required power and internet communication from external hosts.
 Sending data via cellular modems is expensive.
 Also, wireless connections break down more frequently than wired connections, and resetting wireless communications takes time.

-A central idea of CSN is to carryout initial processing at the edges of a sensor network with continued processing in the network and cloud and with alerts going to phones and alarms.
-CSN built systems that analyzed data at dedicated computers between the edge (the onboard computer) and the cloud; also called computer cloudlets.
-Data from multistory buildings was acquired and analyzed in near real-time by having sensors in almost every floor of the building and a cloudlet in each building that acquired and analyzed data from the sensors and communicated with the cloud.
+A central idea of CSN is to carry out initial processing at the edge of a sensor network with continued processing in the network and cloud, and with alerts going to phones and alarms.
+CSN built systems that analyzed data at dedicated computers between the edge (the onboard computer) and the cloud (which we call computer cloudlets).
+Data from multistory buildings is being acquired and analyzed in near real-time by having sensors on almost every floor of the building.
+A cloudlet in each building acquires and analyzes data from the sensors and communicates with the cloud.

 The CSN architecture and Python code base can be used for acquiring and analyzing streams of data generated by all types of sensors and by social media and other sources.
 We are working on testing the code base with data streams in addition to those generated by accelerometers.